open-telemetry/semantic-conventions/docs/attributes-registry/feature-flag.md

 provide additional context for understanding the meaning behind a value.
 For example, the variant `red` maybe be used for the value `#c05543`.

-`feature_flag.error.code` has the following list of well-known values.
+`feature_flag.evaluation.error.code` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.

 | Value  | Description | Stability |
 |---|---|---|